Is your tourism strategy just gathering dust? Here’s how to turn it into real results

 Your strategy won’t work in isolation.
 You need buy-in from Council, industry, and community.

-Share key goals at town halls or industry catch-ups
+Share key goals at industry catch-ups

 Involve stakeholders in the implementation process